AeroCross/modiocc/DESIGN.md

 ### Seeding vs. Per-test setup

-If you look at my Git history (which I've left a ton of context in for posterity if you so desire to look into it) you will notice that my tests were a lot leaner on the setup side.
+If you look at my Git history (which I've left a ton of context in for posterity if you so desire to look into it) you will notice that my tests were [a lot leaner on the setup side][older GameTest.php] (these were all passing).
 This is due to a "seed-first" approach.

 In this approach, I use the same seeded data used for local development in tests, then use the `RefreshDatabases` trait with `seed = true`.
 This means that if you know what the database already contains (or create helper methods in something like the parent `TestCase` class), you need to do way less setup per test.
 This, however, requires having loaded a bunch of context.